kongakong/kongakong.github.com/source/_posts/2013-06-23-good-and-bad-of-octopress.markdown

 3) Writing programming topic is painful in Tumblr.
 It is more enjoyable to do it in Octopress

-4) I get to  keep my the primary material - all blog posts, customisation and pictures etc are created and verison-controlled on my PC in the first place..
+4) I get to  keep my the primary material - All blog posts, theme customisation and pictures etc are created and verison-controlled on my PC in the first place.

 5) Since it takes time to build and release the blog, the up side is that I will tend to post thing that is worth writing about, instead of instagram-ish entities that are only there because it is convenientto do so on a mobile phone.